OneKeyHQ/juicebox-software-realm/README.md

     	    Note: AWS uses DynamoDB and assumes you have a table created with a name matching your realm id and a partitionKey named recordID.
 	mongo:
 	    MONGO_URL = The url to acess your MongoDB instance in the form of: mongodb://username:password@host:port/database
+	    VOLCENGINE_REGION = The Volcengine region for KMS (for example, "cn-beijing") VOLCENGINE_KMS_KEY_ID = The Volcengine KMS key ID used to encrypt Mongo data VOLCSTACK_ACCESS_KEY_ID / VOLCSTACK_SECRET_ACCESS_KEY (and optional VOLCSTACK_SESSION_TOKEN)
+	      are used by the Volcengine SDK for KMS auth.

 	    Note: User records are stored in a collection named "userRecords".
     	    Tenant signing keys are stored in a collection named "tenantSecrets".
     	memory:
     	    TENANT_SECRETS = The versioned tenant secrets, in JSON format.